microsoft/Build26-LAB510-take-llms-from-prototype-to-production-on-aks/docs/README.md

 kubectl get httproute
 ```

-Refresh the **Deployments** page in the dashboard — it should be empty.
-This demonstrates how Kubernetes owner references provide automatic, cascading cleanup — you only need to delete the top-level resource.
+Refresh the **Deployments** page in the dashboard - it should be empty.
+This demonstrates how Kubernetes owner references provide automatic, cascading cleanup - you only need to delete the top-level resource.

 ### Where to Go from Here

 You've covered the core workflow end-to-end.
 Here are paths to explore next:

-- **Custom provider shims** — Write your own provider controller to integrate a new inference backend.
-The `InferenceProviderConfig` CRD is the contract your provider needs to implement.
+- **Custom provider shims** - Write your own provider controller to integrate a new inference backend.
+The **InferenceProviderConfig** CRD is the contract your provider needs to implement.
 See the [provider documentation](https://github.com/kaito-project/airunway/tree/main/providers) for examples.
-- **Production hardening** — Add network policies, Pod Security Standards, resource quotas, and RBAC scoping for multi-tenant clusters.
+- **Production hardening** - Add network policies, Pod Security Standards, resource quotas, and RBAC scoping for multi-tenant clusters.
 The controller already supports namespace-scoped deployments.
-- **GitOps with ArgoCD** — Store `ModelDeployment` manifests in Git and let ArgoCD continuously reconcile them.
+- **GitOps with Argo CD** - Store **ModelDeployment** manifests in Git and let Argo CD continuously reconcile them.
 Use sync waves to control rollout ordering (infrastructure → models → canary configs).
-- **Headlamp plugin** — Try the [Headlamp dashboard plugin](https://github.com/kaito-project/airunway/tree/main/plugins/headlamp) if your team uses Headlamp for Kubernetes management.
+- **Headlamp plugin** - Try the [Headlamp dashboard plugin](https://github.com/kaito-project/airunway/tree/main/plugins/headlamp) if your team uses Headlamp for Kubernetes management.

 ### What You Learned

 In this workshop, you:

-1. **Understood** AI Runway's decoupled architecture — core controller + out-of-tree providers + optional UI
+1. **Understood** AI Runway's decoupled architecture - core controller + out-of-tree providers + optional UI
-2. **Explored** the `ModelDeployment` and `InferenceProviderConfig` CRDs and provider auto-selection
+2. **Explored** the **ModelDeployment** and **InferenceProviderConfig** CRDs and provider auto-selection
 3. **Deployed** models to both CPU (KAITO + llama.cpp) and GPU (Dynamo + vLLM) with zero provider-specific configuration
-4. **Configured** advanced patterns — disaggregated prefill/decode, KV-cache routing, and Lustre-backed model caching
+4. **Configured** advanced patterns - disaggregated prefill/decode, KV-cache routing, and Lustre-backed model caching
 5. **Validated** Gateway API Inference Extension with body-based routing across multiple models through a single endpoint
-6. **Integrated** self-hosted models with developer tooling (VS Code / OpenAI SDK) for private, low-latency inference
+6. **Integrated** self-hosted models with developer tooling (VS Code, Copilot CLI, OpenAI SDK) for private, low-latency inference
 7. **Monitored** deployments with Prometheus metrics and Kubernetes events
-8. **Discovered** how GitOps with ArgoCD and the App of Apps pattern can bootstrap and manage an entire AI inference platform declaratively
+8. **Connected the dots** from prototype to production - declarative CRDs, Git-committed manifests, and GitOps with Argo CD and Terraform for full platform engineering

 ### Additional Resources